mercylyn/mprogproject/PROCESS.md

 * completed the source
 * adjusted scroll spy for visualisations: from gouped bar chart to pie chart/bubble chart
 * adjusted grid for the visualisations
-* update title of bubble chart
+* updated the title of bubble chart